-That being said I have a few caveats.
-Firstly, with the technology available in modern transceivers there is no reason to be using an old outdated single antenna or even double antenna transceiver.
-Similar to wearing a mask during a pandemic, using a modern transceiver keeps others around you safer.
-Secondly, be wary of buying second hand.
-You can never be sure how the previous owner treated their transceiver, something as simple as accidentally dropping your transceiver can crack an antenna making the performance dodgy.
-Lastly, buying a fancy transceiver that has all the bells and whistles doesn’t mean you are prepared.
+Buying a fancy avalanche beacon that has all the bells and whistles doesn’t mean you are prepared.
 It means you potentially have the tools to be prepared.
-Whatever transceiver you get, PRACTICE with it.
+Whatever avalanche transceivers you get, PRACTICE with it.
 Practice a lot.
 You need to be so good with your transceiver that you don’t even have to think about what to do if something happens.

 With that all said, here’s a brief rundown of some of the common modern avalanche beacons and their pros and cons.
 Oh and I’ll be mentioning “signal suppression” which is fancy talk for the transceiver can ignore a signal making multiple burial situations easier, basically turning it in to multiple single burials.
 And I’ll only be covering triple antenna digital transceivers.

-Tracker 3+: Upgraded software version of the 3 (which makes Super Mario-esque sounds upon start up), All the same stuff as the 2, but has upgradeable software.
+Upgraded software version of the BCA Tracker 3+ (which makes Super Mario-esque sounds upon start up), All the same stuff as the 2, but this version of the Tracker Beacon has upgradeable software.
 Signal suppression only can mark 1 signal at a time. is very popular amongst guides.

 The Pro BT/Black Diamond Guide BT is the updated version of the DSP Pro.
 It has all the bells and whistles and is the high end transceiver offered by Pieps.
 It has a scan function identifying numbers of signals within set distances, an inclinometer, analog mode and all the features of the previous two.